shruti-banerjee/ferroptosis-ovarian-cancer-analysis/README.md

 - **Platinum drug resistance:** CDKN1A's involvement suggests ferroptosis induction could resensitise cisplatin-resistant ovarian tumours — a major clinical challenge.
 - **GPX4** (rank 7) is the primary ferroptosis gatekeeper and a promising therapeutic target in ovarian cancer.
 - The **p53–CDKN1A axis** is a shared regulatory node between ferroptosis and apoptosis — making it a dual-pathway therapeutic target.
-- The alluvial diagram (R Chart 3) reveals that CDKN1A has broader apoptosis connectivity than GDF15, suggesting it plays a more central bridging role between the two pathways.
+- The alluvial diagram reveals CDKN1A has broader apoptosis connectivity than GDF15, suggesting it plays a more central bridging role.

 ---